maruel/serve-videos/README.md

 # Serves a directory of videos over HTTP

 Mainly to see video recordings from motion.
+Supports HLS (m3u8), MP4 and MKV.

 ## Installation